HumanMovementNeuroscience/HMN-2025-Spring-course/lectures/2025-01-27-Into-to-Measurement/2025-01-27-Intro-to-Measurement.md

 - candela (cd, luminance)

 ### Why the Metric system is cool
-    - Water bottle thing
+- `Water bottle demo`
 ### Why the Imperial system is not actually 100% hot garbage
 - but you're still not allowed to use it (in the sciences)

 ### Derived units
 - Velocity: Meters per second (m/s)
 - Force: Newton (N, kg * m * s^-2)
 - Energy: Joule (J, kg * m^2 * s^-2)
     - (e.g. `The ability to do Work`, e.g. `The thing that is conserved when talking about the Conservation of Energy` )

+### Normalized Units
+- Divide everything by some important measurement to convert everything to that unit
+- e.g. If measuring mass in `kg`, you can divide everything by a person's `bodymass in kg` to convert all the units to `bodymasses`

 ## Everything you need to know about physics
 - Newton's laws (e.g. cannonball physics - `Juggling ball` example)